Stocks point lower as oil surges on Saudi facility attack

 industrial production in China grew at its weakest pace in 17-1/2 years amid rising U.S. trade pressure and softening domestic demand.

-In Asian markets, Hong Kong's Hang Seng tumbled 1 percent while China's Shanghai was little changed.
+In Asian markets, Hong Kong's Hang Seng ended the day down 0.8 percent while China's Shanghai closed little changed.
 Japanese markets were closed for a holiday.

 The Hang Seng index declined following more weekend anti-government protests.